se-edu/se-book/designPatterns/command/what/text.md

 **Problem**

-It is preferable that some part of the code execute these commands without having to know each command type.
-For example, there can be a `CommandQueue` object that is responsible for queuing commands and executing them without knowledge of what each command does.
+It is preferable that some part of the code executes these commands without having to know each command type. %%&nbsp;e.g., there can be a `CommandQueue` object that is responsible for queuing commands and executing them without knowledge of what each command does.%%

 **Solution**

+The essential element of this pattern is to have a general `<< Command >>` object that can be passed around, stored, executed, etc without knowing the type of command (i.e. via polymorphism).

+Let us examine an example application of the pattern first:

+<tip-box>

-In the example solution below, the `CommandCreator` creates `List`, `Sort`, and `Reset Command` objects and adds them to the `CommandQueue` object.
+:package: In the example solution below, the `CommandCreator` creates `List`, `Sort`, and `Reset Command` objects and adds them to the `CommandQueue` object.
 The `CommandQueue` object treats them all as `Command` objects and performs the execute/undo operation on each of them without knowledge of the specific `Command` type.
 When executed, each `Command` object will access the `DataStore` object to carry out its task.
 The `Command` class can also be an abstract class or an interface.

-<tip-box>

-Example:

 <img src="{{baseUrl}}/designPatterns/command/what/images/commandCreator.png" height="150" />
 <p/>